From Conversations to Conversions: The New Marketing Stack

 Once your content is built on a conversational foundation with proper entity structure, visibility operates on two distinct levels.

 SEO – traditional search engine optimization – is about indexing and ranking.
-Google and Bing crawl your pages, assesses authority, and positions you against competitors.
+Google and Bing crawl your pages, assess your authority, and position you against competitors.
 If Google trusts you, there’s a very good chance AI does too.
 That’s still a foundational truth, and dismissing it is a mistake.

 But there’s now a second layer: GEO, or Generative Engine Optimization.
 When someone types a question into ChatGPT, Perplexity, Gemini, or Claude, those AI tools pull information from the web to build their answer.
 GEO is about ensuring your content is the one they reach for.